 - Water or saline (described above) are the most commonly used mouthwashes.
 They are soothing, do no harm, and are safe to use as often as you like.

 - Chlorhexidine mouthwash is sometimes advised if you are at risk of mouth infection.
 However, you should not normally use this more than twice a day.
 It contains alcohol which may sting, especially if your mouth is inflamed.
 If you do use this twice a day, you can always use water or sodium chloride mouthwashes as often as you like in between.

 - Other mouthwashes such as ascorbic acid solution, hydrogen peroxide mouthwash or sodium bicarbonate mouthwash may be advised by a doctor or nurse in certain circumstances.

 - It is best not to use glycerine or lemon mouthwashes.
 They often increase the sensation of a dry mouth.

 Some mouth problems that may occur if you are unwell

 Dry mouth has various causes.
 Simple measures such as drinking frequent sips of water and chewing sugar-free gum will often help.
 This may be all that is needed in many cases.
 Artificial saliva or medicine to stimulate the salivary glands is sometimes used.
-See separate leaflet called Dry Mouth for more details.
+See the separate leaflet called Dry Mouth for more details.

 Oral thrush (oral candida)

 Aphthous mouth ulcers are the most common type.
 They are painful, and can return from time to time.
 Each bout of ulcers usually goes away in time without treatment.
 Mouthwashes and steroid lozenges may ease the pain, and may help the ulcers to heal more quickly.
-See separate leaflet called Mouth Ulcers for more details.
+See the separate leaflet called Mouth Ulcers for more details.

 Other types of mouth ulcer sometimes develop.
 Your doctor will advise on treatment.